-A listing of Covered Prescription Drugs preferred for use by the Health Benefit Plan.
+A Drug Formulary is a listing of Prescription Drugs preferred for use.
 This list shall be subject to periodic review and modification by the Health Benefit Plan.
-Drugs not listed in the Drug Formulary shall not be covered.
+Covered Drugs not listed in the Drug Formulary shall be subject to the Non-Formulary Drug Copay.